Adivinedude/FPGA-toolbox/README.md

 alu_pipeline - this module is the same as 'alu_chain' except the .cout() & .cin() are exposed for pipelining

 ## counter.v
 High speed, self pipelining counter with strobe output.
-This is a second attempt at implementation of a variable width counter with strobe output. automatic pipelining is based on the parameter 'latency', which specifies the maximum number of clock cycles+1 the output should take to be valid.
+Automatic pipelining is based on the parameter 'latency', which specifies the maximum number of clock cycles plus one, that the output should take to be valid.

+## math_piplined.v
+Building blocks for a fast pipelined ripple carry ALU with configurable width and latency.

+## recursion_iterators.v
+Functions used for building pipeline data structures.
+Structure diagrams included.
+Tail Recursion - useful for running a magnitude comparison while data is in the pipeline.
+Nary Recursion - useful for large reduction operations

 ## synchronizer.v
-A dff chain for external input synchronization. has parameters for input/output chain size, and both input and output clocks.
+A dff chain for external input synchronization.
+Parameters for input/output chain size, and both input and output clocks.